 Don’t forget the team will need room to manoeuvre.
+Make sure you know your exact caravan dimensions and the space around the plot you’d like the site it.
 Even on a straight run, a 12ft caravan is actually 12’6 once door handles and window frames are factored in.
 Equally a 12’6 caravan is not going to fit through a 12’8 gap; you need a clear 12 inches either side of the caravan on a straight run (12ft caravan will require 14ft wide access).

 Does the caravan have to go across any soft ground?

 Whilst you may be able to walk over your lawn, a 5 ton caravanon small wheels will quickly disappear into it unless it is being delivered during the height of summer.
 Otherwise, the ground will be wet or damp and it will succumb to the weight.